 Plan your visit!

-Food and drinks, including water bottles, are not permitted in the galleries and museum.
-Backpacks and large bags must be left with the admissions desk.
+The Institute for Human Science and Culture is located on the 3rd and 4th Floors of the Cummings Center.
+An interior elevator in the Cummings Center lobby provides access to the Institute galleries.
+Food and drinks, including water bottles, are not permitted in the galleries.
+Backpacks and large bags must be left with the reception desk.

 - Tuesday, Thursday, Friday and Saturday: 11:00 am - 4:00 pm